 - Acquire knowledge to understand and predict how taxes affect the behavior of multinational firms.

-- Be able to analyze different aspects of a research problem.
+- Analyze different aspects of a research problem.

-- Be able to give an informed opinion on how decision-making processes of both the private sector and the public sector concerning international businesses are improved when the factor taxation is taken into account together with legal considerations.
+- Give an informed opinion on how decision-making processes of both the private sector and the public sector concerning international businesses are improved when the factor taxation is taken into account together with economic considerations.

-- Be able to report in written form (a paper) on the results of a limited study in a structured and accurate fashion and in proper English (spelling, style and readability).
+- Report in written form (a paper) on the results of a limited study in a structured and accurate fashion and in proper English (spelling, style and readability).

 This course is to be seen as a fundamental course for preparing students for a career in the discipline of international business taxation by providing them with system-based, interdisciplinary and academic international business tax knowledge.
-This means that, as an introduction, the course provides students in an integrated way with a system-based academic training in the field of international business taxation and legal theories closely related to international business taxation.
-Students will be introduced in selected current and main issues of international business taxation and legal theories that are used to address them.
-Students will learn how legal theories can be tested to establish their value for decision-making by multinational enterprises and government policy makers involving issues of international business taxation.
+This means that, as an introduction, the course provides students in an integrated way with a system-based academic training in the field of international business taxation and economic disciplines closely related to international business taxation.
+Students will be introduced in selected current and main issues of international business taxation and economic theories that are used to address them.
+Students will be taught to think through micro and macro aspects and interrelationships between them, and will learn how economic theories can be tested to establish their value for decision-making by multinational enterprises and government policy makers involving issues of international business taxation.